wandb/docs/docs/guides/hosting/operator-airgapped.md

   quay.io/prometheus/prometheus:v2.47.0
   otel/opentelemetry-collector-contrib:0.97.0
   wandb/console:2.13.1
-Here are the images required to deploy W&B. Please ensure these images are available in your internal container registry and update the values.yaml accordingly.
+Here are the images required to deploy W&B. Ensure these images are available in your internal container registry and update the values.yaml accordingly.
 ```

 #### Download images